Single Subject Teaching Credential Program

 Successful completion of Block I courses is a prerequisite for the courses below.

 - EDUC 524 Secondary Curriculum Methods - 4 units

 - EDUC 570 Literacy Development in Diverse Content Area Classrooms - 4 units

-- EDUC 581 TPA Practicum: Student Teaching I (includes 30 hours classroom observation/participation) - 1 unit
+- EDUC 581 TPA Practicum: Field Experience (includes 40 hours field experience) - 1 unit